stuartellis/stuartellis-site-hugo/content/articles/github-actions.md

 ## Caching

-A workflow can access and restore a cache created in the current branch, the base branch (including base branches of forked repositories), or the default branch (usually main).

 The cache action will attempt to restore a cache based on the key you provide.
 When the action finds a cache, the action restores the cached files to the path you configure.

 You can optionally provide a list of restore keys to use when the key doesn't match an existing cache.
 A list of restore keys is useful when you are restoring a cache from another branch because restore keys can partially match cache keys.